Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

-# TODO:
-    * ensure that the part where one-vs-many is rerun is incorporated
-    * come up with a careful and clear motivation
-    * come up with a very short and concise process summary

-* The other intro is fine for a thesis paper, but for a conference paper it has to get to the technical part quicker.

 # Review Procedure Outline

 In this chapter we define an algorithm with "a human in the loop" to group a